wrshf7/HapSelect-Docs/docs/overview.md

 ## A — Block Formation

 The first stage partitions the genome into haplotype blocks using linkage disequilibrium (LD) between markers.
 We highly recommend using [PLINK 1.9](https://www.cog-genomics.org/plink/) to compute marker effects.
-If PLINK 1.9 is installed and available in the `PATH`, we offer a wrapper function to compute LD and format the output appropriately with the `plink_pairwise_ld_geno()` function.
+If PLINK 1.9 is installed and available in the `PATH` variable, we offer a wrapper function to compute LD and format the output appropriately with the `plink_pairwise_ld_geno()` function.
 See [Pairwise LD](workflow/pairwise-ld.md) for more information.

 Starting from a genotype matrix of **N individuals × M markers**, HapSelect: